Locals fight to recover Italy's lost farming terraces | DW | 27.07.2021

 His is one of 150 plots that the Oyama Senmaida Preservation Society has assigned to the care of city dwellers under the guidance of the few remaining experts in the farming practice.

 Pia Kieninger visited Oyama Senmaida for the first time in 2004, as a PhD student from Vienna's University of Natural Resources and Life Sciences, to research the species of plants and animals populating rice terraces.
-She found city residents who paid the equivalent of €300 euros a year to work on the tanada in exchange for a share of rice, were especially motivated by love of the landscape.
+She found that city residents, who paid the equivalent of €300 ($353) a year to work on the tanada in exchange for a share of rice, were especially motivated by love of the landscape.

 In Valbrenta, the municipality extending along the Brenta valley, the terraces are so overgrown some might wonder why conservations don't just leave nature to take its course.
 But Kieninger says there are benefits to having natural and cultivated environments.
 "A mosaic of different habitats is best for biodiversity," she said.